vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

 And a couple of security related rules.

-So the number is higher than we would like to test it manually after each configuration change...
+So the number is much higher than we would like to test it manually after each configuration change...

 We googled but we could not find any tool which would offer any assertion mechanism for testing http headers.
 To be honest I am a bit surprised, maybe we were not thorough enough.